Entropy98/corneds/README.md

 # To Do
 ## PCB
  * Mounting holes are way too big.
 The units are probably wrong in KiCAD.
 They should be shrunk
+ * Debug UART has CTS and VCC switched
+ * UART on GP6 and GP7 but need to be on GP4 and GP5 to be on a UART bus
+ * Add resistor to determine left or right
+ * Add reset button

 ## Hardware
  * Modify top plate to not cover RPi.
 It won't fit
- * Debug UART has CTS and VCC switched
- * UART on GP6 and GP7 but need to be on GP4 and GP5 to be on a UART bus
- * Add resistor to determine left or right

 ## Firmware
  * Tests